safeboot/nectar/README.md

 - [ ] Docker support
 - [ ] Demo Page

+> As you know, this project is built with Vite and Vue.
+However I am having reservations about this tech stack, Vue is staying, however I am thinking of moving to Node.js and Express so that it can be considered a "full-stack" project.
+Also at the moment I am considering integrating SQLite rather than JSON so that you can edit and manage within the UI.

 ## License
 Licensed under the Apache License, Version 2.0.
 Check the [LICENSE](LICENSE.md) file for more information.